A lot of companies manufacture smart hubs that allow people to control their smart products through a single device.

 5. Mobile Application

 Having a functional mobile application is essential for a hub since we need to control all our smart products with a single application.
-If SmartThings and VeraEdge don’t have intuitive and easy to use mobile apps, the user experience will be quite low, and people will start looking for alternatives.
+If SmartThings and VeraEdge don’t have intuitive and easy to use mobile apps, the user experience will be quite low, and people will look for alternatives.

 SmartThings’ mobile application is decent and works quite well.
-During tests, we never had a single case where the application froze, crashed or glitched.
+During tests, we didn’t have a single instance where the application froze, crashed or glitched.
 Compared to its competitors, SmartThings’ seems to have the most functional, intuitive and clean mobile app.

 Also, SmartThings allows you to configure several modes and has lots of fast access features.
-SmartThings is quite smart, and if you allow the hub, it’ll change modes on its own.
-For instance, if you’re in the ‘Home Mode’ and unexpectedly leave, SmartThings will notice and activate the ‘Away’ Mode.
+SmartThings is quite smart, and the hub can change modes automatically.
+For instance, if you’re in the ‘Home Mode’ and unexpectedly leave, SmartThings will notice and activate the ‘Away Mode’.

 Another cool thing is that SmartThings allows configuring these modes so that they fit your needs and requirements.
 There’s also a ‘Night Mode’, and you can also create custom modes that will automate additional tasks.

-For example, you can create a mode called ‘Guest Mode’.
-If you have guests, lights will not turn off on their own.
+For example, you can create a ‘Guest Mode’; so, if you have guests, lights will not turn off on their own.
 SmartThings also offers security modes that are effective.
 There are three modes to choose from – Armed (Away), Armed (Home) and Disarmed.
 You can configure them as you wish.

 If you’re in the ‘Armed Away’, you can set the security camera to record, and whenever it detects activity, the siren should sound (or call the 911 if you have a monitoring contract purchased).

 Vera’s mobile application is quite buggy and messy.
 I don’t like the interface, it’s not clean and often crashes/freezes.
 I’ve also met other Vera owners, and all of them complained about the nonfunctionally of the mobile application.

 VeraEdge allows you to create custom scenes so that it maximally meets your needs.
 The smart hub also has the geofencing feature, and it automatically arms or disarms the system.